 Before a new lifting job is performed, assessments and planning are needed.
 It should be mapped out exactly how the task will be fulfilled.
 If moving large heavy items in crowded areas, it is advisable to plan to have someone walking in front of the trolley to warn others.

-Sometimes, when planning to move a large number of heavy items in busy areas, it may be best to do it when the area is quieter, such as at lunchtime, or earlier or later in the day.
+Sometimes, when planning to move many heavy items in busy areas, it may be best to do it when the area is quieter, such as at lunchtime, or earlier or later in the day.

 8. Train staff in safe lifting